brutesque/docker-swarm-over-vpn-mesh/README.md

 $ make destroy
 ```
 Before destroying the nodes, the backup process for the certs will run.

 If the ansible backup playbook fails (usually caused by an interupted deployment playbook), terraform won't destroy the running instances.
 In that case run:
 ```
 make terraform-destroy
 ```

-Additionally to remove any local temporary files (terraform data, ansible data, etc), run:
+Remove any local temporary files, run:
 ```
-$ make terraform-clean
+$ make clean
 ```

 ### Use admin apps and test stacks

-After succesful deployment, you can access to the admin services if enabled in the config.tfvars.
+After succesful deployment, you can access the admin services the you have enabled in the config.tfvars.
 The services are
 available at [https://service-name.services-subdomain.your-domain.com/](), eg. [https://portainer.swarm.brandx.com]()
 and also at [https://portainer.swarm.your-duckdns-subdomain.duckdns.org]() if you've configured DuckDNS.
 The following services are included in stacks that can be enabled in the config.tfvars file